wolfenfeld/ML-Tutorials/big-data/_posts/2019-02-01-SQOOP-post.md

 We will only scratch the surface on architecture of _Sqoop_, and briefly explain the import processes in high level.

-_Sqoop_ automates most of data transfer, relying on the database to describe the schema for the data to be imported. _Sqoop_ uses _MapReduce_ to import and export the data, which provides parallel operation as well as fault tolerance.
+_Sqoop_ automates most of the data transfer, relying on the database to describe the schema for the data to be imported. _Sqoop_ uses _MapReduce_ to import and export the data, which provides parallel operation as well as fault tolerance.

 <figure>
   <img alt="An image with a caption" src="/assets/img/SQOOP-post/sqoop-arch.png" class="lead" data-width="432" data-height="414">